 So Symeon had turned to prayer.
 A prayer of deliverance.
 A prayer for salvation.
 A prayer for the iron hand of the Lord to reach out and protect his little girl.

-Returned now on a lathered horse, the normally impassioned Matthais was being maddeningly reserved.
-“What is it, then?
+Returned now on a lathered horse, the normally impassioned Matthais was maddeningly reserved.
+In a panic, Symeon demanded, “What is it then?
 Is she injured?
 Has she gone mad?
 I beg you, speak!”

 Matthais' voice was like one of his stones, hard and blunt.
 “The left side of her face is slack.
 Lifeless.
 Looks like she's had a stroke.
 But what thirteen year-old girl has a stroke?
 They're saying, at Elkanah's hold, they're saying that she was touched.
 Marked, by the Lord.
-Elkanah, the coward, ran back to the city just an hour before we arrived.
-His men said something about a sacrifice, penance.
+Elkanah – the coward – ran back to the city just an hour before we arrived.
+His men said something about a sacrifice, and penance.
 When we got there, Elkanah's men were more than happy to hand her over.
-They're afraid.
-As they should be, the bastards.
+They're afraid, as they should be, the bastards.
 I hope the Lord shrivels their cocks and splits their shins.
 Pardon me, my lady.”

 Symeon tried to imagine his daughter's beautiful face as a Greek tragedian's mask, half smiling, half mourning – the face of the insane.
 “Be careful what you pray for, my friend.
 The Lord may answer you in kind.”
 He looked to Abigail, whose eyes were swimming.
 Did she understand?
 Did she see it?
 “We prayed for deliverance, for salvation.
 For the Hand of the Lord to reach out to protect her.
 And He answered our prayer in every particular.”

 “Praise to the Lord.”
 Abigail understood.
 How could he have doubted?
 No wife was ever so in tune with her husband.
 A pity that he could not give Abigail the title of wife.
 “Matthais, where are they?”